Keio University

 Next, how has the corporate view of side jobs changed?
 Nearly 70% of companies still prohibit side jobs.
 Reasons cited include: 1) encouraging long working hours, 2) difficulty in tracking working hours, 3) inability to concentrate on the main business, 4) information leakage, and 5) competition.
 Major companies such as Rohto Pharmaceutical, Kagome, and Shinsei Bank have lifted the ban, but what is expected there is not just "side jobs" but "multiple jobs."
 The following points are cited as benefits of multiple jobs.

 The first is the effect of "boundary-crossing learning."
 In a small, young company, one might have the opportunity to be in charge of an entire business in their 30s.
-However, in large corporations, there are few opportunities to perform work from a company-wide perspective when young, and even if told to suddenly handle management at age 50, the skills are not there.
+However, in large corporations, there are few opportunities to perform work from a company-wide perspective when young, and even if told to suddenly manage a business at age 50, they lack the skills.
 Multiple jobs compensate for this.
-It allows employees to experience self-contained tasks (OJT) in a boundary-crossing environment outside of work (OFF-JT).
+It allows them to experience self-contained operations (OJT) in a boundary-crossing environment outside of work (OFF-JT).

-Second, a contribution to open innovation can be expected. in today's fast-changing world, it is rare for all the resources necessary for a new business to be available in-house, but there is a lack of know-how on who to partner with outside the company and how.
+Second, a contribution to open innovation can be expected. in today's fast-changing world, it is rare for all the resources necessary for a new business to be available in-house, but know-how on who to partner with outside the company and how to do so is scarce.

-In the process of pursuing multiple jobs, employees often face hurdles and need to collaborate with external experts.
+In the process of employees pursuing multiple jobs, they often face obstacles and need to collaborate with external experts.
 Through multiple jobs, it is expected that they will expand their external networks and improve their ability to utilize them.

-Of course, there is a risk that the multiple jobs will take off and the employee will leave the company, but modern companies are also required to expand their main business by forming networks with spin-off companies.
+Of course, there is a risk that a multiple job will take off and the employee will leave the company, but modern companies are also required to expand their main business by forming networks with spin-off companies.

-Third, there is an effect as "retention and scouting."
-Previously, when a talented employee offered to "become independent and start a business," the only options were to persuade them to stay or accept their resignation.
-However, if the option of multiple jobs exists, the company can retain talented employees while they challenge their own potential.
+Third, there is an effect as "retention (securing and maintaining human resources) and scouting."
+Previously, when an excellent employee offered to "become independent and start a business," the only options were to persuade them to stay or accept their resignation.
+However, if the option of multiple jobs exists, the company can retain excellent employees while allowing them to challenge their own potential.

-Conversely, when wanting to hire talented personnel from the outside, there are cases where they cannot be accommodated within the company's personnel system.
-For example, experts in Fintech or AI cannot be hired without paying high salaries.
-In such cases, proposals have emerged asking them to help with the company's work as a multiple job while remaining at their current post, or to change jobs on the condition that multiple jobs are permitted.
-For example, Cybozu hired a Microsoft engineer on the condition of allowing multiple jobs.
+Conversely, when a company wants to hire excellent talent from the outside, there are cases where they cannot be accommodated within the company's personnel system.
+For example, experts in Fintech or AI cannot be hired unless they are paid high salaries.
+In such cases, proposals have emerged to have them help with the company's work as a multiple job while remaining at their current job, or to have them change jobs on the condition that multiple jobs are permitted.
+For example, Cybozu has hired Microsoft engineers on the condition of allowing multiple jobs.

-And fourth, the role of a "runway" toward starting a business can be considered.
-If income drops to zero upon retirement, a 100-year life is full of anxiety.
+And fourth, the role of a "runway" for starting a business can be considered.
+If income drops to zero upon retirement, the 100-year life is full of anxiety.
 However, finding a new job after retirement is extremely difficult.
-Therefore, during the period of mandatory retirement from managerial positions when both income and work have decreased, why not allow multiple jobs as support for preparing for life after retirement and provide a "runway" to starting a business?
+Therefore, during the post-retirement age period when both income and work have decreased, why not allow multiple jobs as support for preparing for life after retirement and provide a "runway" for starting a business?

 Within a Personnel System with Options